as "that rat, Nunheim" in 1934s The Thin Man

 Lobby card, Charlie Chan in Rio

-Harold Huber's last Chan picture, Charlie Chan in Rio directed by Harry Lachman is a reworking of 1931's The Black Camel and features the earlier movie's director Hamilton MacFadden as an amiable drunk.
+Harold Huber's last Chan picture, Charlie Chan in Rio, 1941 directed by Harry Lachman is a reworking of The Black Camel, 1931 and features the earlier movie's director Hamilton MacFadden as an amiable drunk.
 Victor Jory is a phony psychic and Mary Beth Hughes and Ted North, who would be briefly married, are featured.
 This is an early outing for cinematographer Joseph MacDonald (My Darling Clementine, Panic in the Streets) and you can tell the young man will be going places.

-Movies would continue to be a part of Harold Huber's career, but it would also include radio where he was the leading player in The Adventures of M. Hercule Poirot aka Agatha Christie's Hercule Poirot which can be found on myoldradio.com, if you're in the mood for a little tea and murder, and in 1950 starred in a short-lived television series I Cover Times Square.
+Movies would continue to be a part of Harold Huber's career, but it would also include radio where he was the leading player in The Adventures of M. Hercule Poirot aka Agatha Christie's Hercule Poirot, 1945-1946.
+A pleasant way to spend time when you are in the mood for a little tea and murder.
+1950 saw Harold Huber starring in a short-lived television series I Cover Times Square.

-On Septemper 29, 1959 Harold Huber passed away during surgery at the Jewish Memorial Hospital.
+On September 29, 1959, Harold Huber passed away during surgery at the Jewish Memorial Hospital.
 His film roles tell us all we need to know about the actor.
 His headstone tells us all we need to know about the man.